ewnd9/vk-universal-api/README.md

 # vk-universal-api

-> Convenience wrapper for [vk.com api](https://vk.com/dev/methods) to interact both from node and browsers (via bundlers like browserify or webpack)
+> Wrapper for [vk.com api](https://vk.com/dev/methods) to interact both from node and browsers (via bundlers like browserify or webpack)

 ## Install